metacall/core/docs/README.md

 5) Execute user defined fork callback if any.

-To achieve this, **METACALL** hooks fork primitives depending on the platform.
+To achieve this, **MetaCall** hooks fork primitives depending on the platform.

 - `fork` on POSIX systems.
 - `RtlCloneUserProcess` on Windows systems.

-If you use `clone` instead of `fork` to spawn a new process in a POSIX system, **METACALL** won't catch it.
+If you use `clone` instead of `fork` to spawn a new process in a POSIX system, **MetaCall** won't catch it.

-Whenever you call a to a cloning primitive **METACALL** intercepts it by means of [**`detour`**](/source/detour).
-Detours is a way to intercept functions at low level by editing the memory and introducing a jump over your own function preserving the address of the old one. **METACALL** uses this method instead of POSIX `pthread_atfork` for three main reasons.
+Whenever you call a to a cloning primitive **MetaCall** intercepts it by means of [**`detour`**](/source/detour).
+Detours is a way to intercept functions at low level by editing the memory and introducing a jump over your own function preserving the address of the old one. **MetaCall** uses this method instead of POSIX `pthread_atfork` for three main reasons.

 - The first one is that `pthread_atfork` is only supported by POSIX systems.
-So it is not a good solution because of the philosophy of **METACALL** is to be as cross-platform as possible.
+So it is not a good solution because of the philosophy of **MetaCall** is to be as cross-platform as possible.

 - The second is that `pthread_atfork` has a [bug in the design of the standard](https://stackoverflow.com/a/6605487).
 It was designed to solve a problem which cannot be solved with `pthread_atfork` itself.
 This means that even having the control of NodeJS thread pool, it will not be possible to restore the [mutexes](https://github.com/nodejs/node/blob/v8.x/src/node_platform.cc) in the child process.
 The only possibility is to re-implement the thread pool of NodeJS with async safe primitives like a semaphore.
 Async safe primitives will be able to work in the child process handler.
 But this is not possible as it enters in conflict with the design decision of to not modify the run-times.